 - Repaying debt

 Retained earnings are cumulative, meaning that they’re reported on your balance sheet in the equity section, and RE 0 is carried over from the retained earnings of the previous reporting period.
-Making use of the retained earnings formula to ascertain your business’s capacity to retain earnings makes you more attractive to lenders and investors in the long term by displaying in hard print your business commitment to the overall growth and development of your organisation.
+Making use of the retained earnings formula to ascertain your business’s capacity to retain earnings makes you more attractive to lenders and investors in the long term by displaying in hard print your business commitment to the overall growth and development of your organization.

 How does Common Stock affect Retained Earnings?